akalia25/Birthday_Paradox/README.md

 # The Birthday Paradox

 ## About
 The birthday paradox has always been an interesting probability problem that defines what is the probability in a group of n people that two individuals will share the same birthday.
 What I wanted to do was extend this probability problem and cover additional scenarios.
-The scenarios covered in this in program include:
+As I worked through this birthday paradox probability problem, I discovered some of these probabilities are not as straightforward as someone may be lead to believe and how important it is to consider all possible groupings! -- The scenarios covered in this in program include:

 ### 1. The probability that in a group ALL individuals share the same birthday.
 To formulate this, the probability function is as follows: